 What is an elongated toilet bowl?

-An elongated toilet is a type of commode that is typically longer than a standard toilet (aka round toilets), which provides more room for your feet and legs while you’re seated on the seat.
+An elongated toilet is a type of commode typically longer than a standard toilet (aka round toilets), providing more room for your feet and legs while you’re seated on the seat.
 The elongated bowl shape also helps prevent people from hitting their thighs on the tank when they sit down-which can be an issue for taller individuals.

 Benefits of elongated toilet seats